cvalcke/.vim/README.md

-# akarzim.vim configuration (config branch) based on sunaku.vim
+# cvalcke.vim configuration (config branch) based on akarzim.vim

 Unlike most Vim configurations you find on the Internet, this one is modular:
 *not* a single giant `vimrc` file!
 May it help you journey the lands of Vim.